Effective Date: February 7, 2017

 - As we deem appropriate to attempt to prevent physical or emotional harm to other persons and/or to their property based on overt or implied threat;

-- In connection with an actual or proposed corporate merger, acquisition, asset purchase, or other transaction or proceeding involving all or part of the business or assets to which the information pertains.
+- In connection with an actual or proposed corporate merger, acquisition, asset purchase, or other transaction or proceeding involving all or part of the business or assets to which the information pertains; and

-- Disclosures for Joint Marketing and Servicing: We may disclose all the information we collect as described above to other companies such as direct marketers to perform marketing services on our behalf, or other institutions with whom we have joint marketing agreements.
+- To other companies, such as direct marketers to perform marketing services on our behalf, or other institutions with whom we have joint marketing agreements.

 Your Independent Relationship With Other Companies